 The environmental impacts of unregulated, large-scale cannabis cultivation are real.
 The overuse of chemical fertilizers, pesticides and herbicides pollutes the water and poisons wildlife.
 Illegal water diversions result in dry creeks.
 Deforested and poorly graded land damages habitat for native fish and wildlife.
 So-called “trespass grows” on public lands wreak havoc on the landscape.

 This daylong informational workshop with local and regional experts will highlight best management practices for cannabis cultivation that will safeguard the Yuba watershed.
 The workshop presenters will address a variety of topics including regulation, water management systems, soil health, nutrient use, and pest management.
-There was also a panel discussion focused on legal issues.
-Additionally, we plan to host regular public “best management practice” workshops throughout the year.
+There will also be a panel discussion focused on legal issues.
+Additionally, we plan to host monthly public “best management practice” workshops through the Summer.

 SYRCL’s vision is that people will see that well-regulated agriculture – which is what cannabis cultivation could be – should not harm water quality, fish and wildlife.
 We’re addressing the sustainable cultivation issue through collaborative leadership, science, stewardship and education.
 As a community we can educate each other to ensure cannabis is grown in an environmentally responsible and sustainable way.